Diego Arias (Chilean footballer)

-Diego Rafael Nicolás Arias Quero (born 8 December 1999) is a Chilean footballer who plays for Santiago Morning on loan from Santiago Wanderers.
+Diego Rafael Nicolás Arias Quero (born 8 December 1999) is a Chilean footballer who plays for Deportes Santa Cruz.

 Career

 In February 2024, Arias signed with Santiago Wanderers.
 In the second half of 2025, he moved to Santiago Morning.

+In January 2026, Arias joined Deportes Santa Cruz.
+On 21 March, he scored the four winning goals in the 4–2 against Curicó Unido.